stanlemon/bernard-app/README.md

 Todos:
 -------------
+- [ ] Add support for Redis and Predis
+- [ ] Figure out a better way of creating receiver names
-- [ ] Make bernard's driver configurable
+- [ ] Create way of defaulting the queue name to be used
-- [ ] Add example for producing from a controller
+- [ ] Investigate Google AppEngine Push Queue - likely involve stock controllers for message execution
+- [ ] Is it possible to use IronMQ Push Queues?
 - [ ] Test!